Skip to content

 Change match pattern for the new template

 The default template matches on *_location_* and *_content_*.
-These patterns are not language-specific and you cannot use them if you plan to use different templates for different languages.
+These patterns aren't language-specific and you cannot use them if you plan to use different templates for different languages.
 In your copy of the default template, change the pattern as follows:

 1